Global Phase#

 Applies a global phase to the circuit as a whole.

-The unitary effect is to multiply the state vector by the complex scalar \(e^{i pi t}\) for exponent \(t\).
+For an exponent \(t\), the unitary effect is to multiply the state vector by the complex scalar

-The global phase of a state or circuit does not affect any observable quantity, but keeping track of it can be a useful bookkeeping mechanism for testing circuit identities.
-The global phase becomes important if the gate becomes controlled.
+The global phase of a state or circuit does not affect any observable quantity, but keeping track of it can be a useful bookkeeping mechanism for testing circuit identities, and the global phase becomes important when controlling an operation.

 Parameters#